Accusoft/imagegear-net-samples/Samples/PDF/README.md

 ## LoadingAndSavingPDF

 This sample demonstrates two of the most basic PDF functions of ImageGear, loading and saving a PDF file using the LoadDocument and SaveDocument functions.

+## LoadPDFSaveWithFlags

+This sample demonstrates reducing the size of a PDF using flags to reduce duplication of streams, cleaning up unreferenced objects, and optimizing fonts.

+## LoadSinglePDFPage

+Load a single PDF page and report its physical dimensions with the MediaRect property.

+## ManagePDFMetadata

+Read and update PDF metadata using the GetInfo and SetInfo methods, respectively.

 ## MergeTwoPDFFiles